zappingseb/shinymetaTest/README.md

 formula_reactive <- stats::as.formula(paste("AVAL", paste("AGE", collapse = " + "), sep = " ~ "))
 ```

 I just wanted to see the outcome of this in my reproducible code.
+So e.g. `AVAL ~ AGE`.
 Therefore I tried to use
 a standard `shiny::reactive` instead of a `metaReactive` in the second app `app_mixed_reactives.R`:

 ```r